jaimemartinagui/gvit/README.md

 > *“One repo, its own environment — without thinking about it.”*

-The goal of **`git-venv`** is to eliminate the need to manually create or update virtual environments.
+The goal of **`gvit`** is to eliminate the need to manually create or update virtual environments.
 Git and Python should work together seamlessly — this tool makes it possible.